lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 Several findings stand out.
 First, the whole-matrix ratios range from 31x to 82x.
 Second, splitting by Q/K/V functional segment reduces the ratio substantially in most cases but does not always bring it below 20x, indicating that Q and K segments themselves contain internal sub-structure from multiple heads (particularly L01 Q at 173.9x, which contains 16 K heads with different orientations).
 Third, the V segment, when further split into 48 heads of 128 dimensions each, reaches per-head ratio means of 1.76x -- 2.57x.

 The extended depth analysis in Table 2b reveals a key pattern: per-head ratio remains stable at 2.1x -- 2.6x across all depths, while whole V ratio increases from 41x to 102x in deeper layers.
-This increase is entirely driven by growing inter-head orthogonality (orthogonality ratio drops from 2.1x to 1.2x), not by increased intra-head complexity.
+The conservative interpretation is that this increase is mainly driven by growing inter-head separation (orthogonality ratio drops from 2.1x to 1.2x), not by increased intra-head complexity.

 ### 4.3 DeepSeek V4 Flash: wq_b Head Splitting